bitberd/mirccloud/README.md

 ## Available filters

 - `-repeat [n]` - Repeat a command n times.
-This filter can be used on any command (except /ascii and /troll atm LOL)
+This filter can be used on any command (except /ascii and /troll and /hueg atm LOL)
 - `-color [r,]` - Colorize text, currently only one option `-r` for random foreground and background for all characters.

 ## Example usage: